On this page you will find our Mission, Vision and Core Values as well as a brief bio about our Staff and Board.

 She worked in the UK as Founding and Senior Pastor of River of Life MCC, Dorchester, Dorset.

 She also served as Interim Pastor at MCC Brighton, East Sussex.
 Rev Catherine has been a member of MCC since 1982 in England, Australia and now the USA.

-She has a Bachelor in Theology from Brisbane College of Theology, Queensland, Australia and completed her Masters in Christian Spirituality through Sarum College, Salisbury, England.
+She has a Bachelor in Theology from Brisbane College of Theology, Queensland, Australia and completed her Masters in Contemporary Christian Spirituality through Sarum College, Salisbury, England.

 Rev Catherine has served as the European Coordinator for the Office of Formation and Leadership and Development and on the Governing Board Nominating Committee for MCC, and is currently part of the OASIS Team who are working on a virtual ministry worldwide for MCC.

 Rev Catherine enjoys anything to do with nature – and lives with her three dogs: Bobby, Simba and Lola and goats: Mischief, Oreo and Rascal.

 She also has a penchant for English, Belgium and Swiss Chocolate and although has a generous heart, WILL NOT share her chocolate with others.

 Throughout the years Jonathan said he has been blessed to play and sing in various settings and develop this gifting.
 His parents recognized the gift and a few years later enrolled him in private music lessons piano, violin, and they bought him just about any instrument he asked for including Piano, Organ, Rhythm Guitar, Bass, Drums, Bells, Xylophones, Harmonica, Violin and some other miscellaneous instruments.
 Later in life he took 2 years of college music focusing on voice and piano.